 \(2H_2O(l) + 2Na(s) \rightarrow 2NaOH(aq) + H_2(g) \)

 During the process of photosynthesis, water is oxidized to O2.
 As water can be oxidized and reduced, it is very useful in redox reactions.

 Water has a very strong hydrating tendency due to its dielectric constant.
 It dissolves many ionic compounds.
 Some covalent and ionic compounds can be hydrolyzed in water.

 We have seen the physical and chemical properties of water and understood its importance.
-There is a lot more to explore and understand about water.
-If you are curious to know further, kindly install Byju’s -the learning app.
+There is a lot more to explore and learn about water.
+If you are curious to know further, kindly install BYJU’S – The Learning App.